se2p/tool-competition-av/documentation/GUIDELINES.md

                             'mock', 'beamng' or 'dave2'. [default: (Mock Executor (meant for debugging))]

-  --ai-path PATH            Path of the AI-based driving agent (used only when executor
+  --dave2-model PATH        Path of the pre-trained Dave2 driving AI model, in h5 format (used only when executor
                             is 'dave2').

   --beamng-home PATH        Customize BeamNG executor by specifying the home